 In Portugal, the new Prime Minister Sr. Nobre da Costa has presented his government's programme?

-In Portugal, the new Prime Minister Sr. Nobre da Costa has presented his government's programme to Parliament.
+Background: In Portugal, the new Prime Minister Sr. Nobre da Costa has presented his government's programme to Parliament.
 The deputies greeted it with a silence.
 The 400-page programme was introduced in a restrained, hour-long speech by Sr. da Costa, who was appointed Prime Minister after the former socialist-led government lost its majority.

 SYNOPSIS: The new non-party government headed by technocrat Sr. Nobre da Costa is Portugal's ninth since the 1974 revolution.
 Sr. da Costa and his government have not been warmly received by Portugal's main political parties.
 The former Prime Minister Dr. Mario Soares says the government serves neither the country nor democracy.
 As Sr. da Costa prepared to deliver his programme, he was also subject to criticism from the Conservative Centre Democrats and the Communists.